 Impressive, hell yes, especially when compared to the LCU/Mexeflote capability the UK enjoys but look again at those numbers.

-5,000 personnel for a start, that is significant ration strength to support and if replicated in the UK would represent nearly 7% of the total British Army regular strength.
+5,000 personnel for a start, that is a significant ration strength to support and if replicated in the UK would represent nearly 7% of the total British Army regular strength.
 800 containers in two weeks, as a comparison, London Gateway can handle about 125,000 containers in the same period

-Its principal mission is to allow Sealift Command vessels to discharge in damaged or inadequate ports or over the beach and some of the equipment can also be used for in-theatre support and movement post-deployment.
+Its principal mission is to allow Sealift Command vessels to discharge in damaged or inadequate ports or over the beach and some equipment can also be used for in-theatre support and movement post-deployment.

 It can augment existing ports, supplement damaged ones and create one from scratch with the ability to conduct Roll On Roll Off (RORO), Load On Load Off (LOLO) and bulk fuel transfers using pipeline systems.

-If one looks at the systems on display later in this section and compares them with the Mulberry Harbour in D Day case study the lineage is obvious.
-Design and materials improvements have improved speed, safety and deployment resources but apart from the obvious difference of pallets and containers, the concepts are more or less the same.
+If one looks at the systems on display later in this section and compares them with the Mulberry Harbour in D-Day case study the lineage is obvious.
+Design and materials improvements have improved speed, safety, and deployment resources, but apart from the obvious difference of pallets and containers, the concepts are more or less the same.

 The complete JLOTS capability requires many personnel, the JLOTS 2008 exercise for example had the following participants;

-Expeditionary Strike Group 3, Naval Beach Group 1, Amphibious Construction Battalions 1 and 2,, Beachmaster Unit 1, Assault Craft Unit 1, Expeditionary Health Services Pacific, Naval Cargo Handling Battalions 1 and 12, and Maritime Expeditionary Security Group 1.
+Expeditionary Strike Group 3, Naval Beach Group 1, Amphibious Construction Battalions 1 and 2, Beach master Unit 1, Assault Craft Unit 1, Expeditionary Health Services Pacific, Naval Cargo Handling Battalions 1 and 12, and Maritime Expeditionary Security Group 1.
 Army units participating included the 8th Theater Sustainment Command, 45th Sustainment Brigade, 24th Transportation Battalion, 169th Seaport Operations Company, 368th Seaport Operations Company, 331st Causeway Company, 705th Transportation Company, 443rd Transportation Company, 481st Heavy Boat Unit, 175th Floating Craft Maintenance Unit, and the 109th Quartermaster Company

 The US definition of Joint can sometimes be interesting, both Army and Navy maintain similar, but different, capabilities, that do the same thing, lighterage being a good example.

-JLOTS has a myriad of components and it would be impossible to list them all here but the main ones are shown in the diagrams below, JLOTS over a bare beach and JLOTS using an existing port.
+JLOTS has a myriad of components, and it would be impossible to list them all here, but the main ones are shown in the diagrams below, JLOTS over a bare beach and JLOTS using an existing port.

 Planning preference is to augment an existing port because of its proximity to main supply routes and other facilities.
 Just parking the whole JLOTS capability in the middle of nowhere means roads and offloading hardstanding have to be built from nothing.